HunterStevens/labs-engineering-standards/docs/topics/github.md

 - The `Product` name can be stripped of special characters, shortened or otherwise made to be more readable, though it should remain consistent across repositories.
 - The `Purpose` must be one of the following
   - `fe` for a front-end repository
   - `be` for a back-end repository
   - `ds` for a data science repository
   - `mobile` for a cross-platform mobile repository
-    - `ios` for an iOS-specific mobile repository
+  - `ios` for an iOS specific mobile repository
-    - `android` for an Android-specific mobile repository
+  - `android` for an Android specific mobile repository
   - `site` for a static website associated with the product
 - The `Postfix` is an arbitrary string that can be appended when multiple repositories with the same purpose are required for a particular product.